 Overall, our survey results demonstrate good uptake and utilization of the electronic O-SCORE application within the urology residency training program at the University of Ottawa.
-Compared to previously-used paper-based forms, both faculty and residents feel the electronic platform is a more effective work-based assessment tool that facilitates both surgical case logging and assessment of technical skills.
+Compared to previously used paper-based forms, both faculty and residents feel the electronic platform is a more effective work-based assessment tool that facilitates both surgical case-logging and assessment of technical skills.
 Both faculty and residents feel that the evaluations are reflective of the resident's true surgical skill and provide accurate, timely feedback to help guide improvement.
-These are important findings that indicate that there is willingness among both residents and faculty to utilize mobile technology during residency training and to adopt work-based assessment tools.
+These are important findings that indicate there is willingness among both residents and faculty to use mobile technology during residency training and to adopt work-based assessment tools.
+Fig. 4 provides a graphical summary of key survey results.

 Our study is not without its limitations.
-Although we feel our results demonstrate good uptake and utilization of the O-SCORE application in a single urology residency program, we cannot determine if the experience would be similar in other institutions or specialties.
+Although we feel our results demonstrate good uptake and use of the O-SCORE application in a single urology residency program, we cannot determine if the experience would be similar in other institutions or specialties.
 At the University of Ottawa widespread dissemination and use of iPads for clinical care has likely created a positive environment and culture for adoption of electronic applications in general.
 Availability of technology, as well as institutional culture and user familiarity with mobile devices likely varies across other institutions and residency programs.